Iain Banks: Remembrance and tribute

 Banks's publisher called him "an irreplaceable part of the literary world".
-This was reaffirmed by a fellow Scottish author and friend since secondary school Ken MacLeod: his death "left a large gap in the Scottish literary scene as well as the wider English-speaking world."
+This was reaffirmed by fellow Scottish author and friend since secondary school Ken MacLeod: his death "left a large gap in the Scottish literary scene as well as the wider English-speaking world."
 British author Charles Stross wrote, "One of the giants of 20th and 21st century Scottish literature has left the building."
-Authors, including Neil Gaiman, Ian Rankin, Alastair Reynolds and David Brin also paid tribute in blogs and elsewhere.
+Other authors including Neil Gaiman, Ian Rankin, Alastair Reynolds and David Brin also paid tribute in blogs and elsewhere.

 The asteroid 5099 Iainbanks was named after him shortly after his death.
 On 23 January 2015, SpaceX's CEO Elon Musk named two of the firm's autonomous spaceport drone ships Just Read The Instructions and Of Course I Still Love You, after ships in Banks's novel The Player of Games.
 Another, A Shortfall of Gravitas, began construction in 2018.
 This refers to the ship Experiencing A Significant Gravitas Shortfall, first mentioned in Look to Windward.

 The Red Virgin and the Vision of Utopia, the 2016 graphic biography of Louise Michel by Mary M. Talbot and Bryan Talbot, is "Dedicated to the memory of Iain (M) Banks, friend and sorely missed creator of socialist utopias."

 Empire Games, the seventh book in The Merchant Princes series by Charles Stross published in 2017, is dedicated "For Iain M. Banks, who painted a picture of a better way."